Map Cleaner // User Guide

 3. Name it (e.g., "Doors")

-4. The app builds a sequence pattern with skips and scans the entire element list for matches
+4. The app scans the entire element list for matches and adds them to the group

-5. All matches are added to the group and selected so you can see them
+5. All matches are selected so you can see them

 Tuning a Group